MAjidabbasi/ReactJs-Project/README.md

-# Project can be viewed at [con-fusion-restaurant.web.app]
+# Project can be viewed at https://con-fusion-restaurant.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).